 Tiffany Monroe, Ph.D., has experience working with children, adolescents, young adults, and families for over a decade.
 Her clinical practice includes work in areas of trauma, emotional dysregulation (e.g., depression, anxiety), ADHD, conduct and oppositional behaviors, aggression, para-suicidal and self-injurious behaviors, co-occurring substance-use, gender-identity issues, and sexual-offending behaviors.
 Although she is experienced in various treatment interventions, she specializes in Dialectical Behavior Therapy (DBT), Cognitive Behavior Therapy (CBT), and Play Therapy.

-Tiffany Monroe is a native of South Euclid, OH.
-She earned her Bachelor's degree from Spelman College in Atlanta, GA.
+Dr. Monroe is also a professor at Cleveland State University.
+She earned her B.A. from Spelman College in Atlanta, GA.
 She went on to obtain a Master's in Forensic Psychology from John Jay College of Criminal Justice, as well as a Master's in Clinical Psychology from Fordham University in New York City.
 She completed her Ph.D. in Clinical Psychology at Fordham in 2011.
 She is currently being supervised by Dr. Jay Berk, Ph.D.